 - It is also known as bast.

-- It is composed of sieve tubes, companion cells, phloem parenchyma, and phloem fibers.
+- It is composed of sieve tubes, companion cells, phloem parenchyma, and phloem fibres.

-The special tissues are structurally modified to perform secretory functions.
-These are of two types:
+They are modified structurally to carry out functions secretory in nature and are of two types:

 - They originate from the meristematic tissues and mature with other tissues.